Another glimpse of No. 154

 Our brother Kenneth, on the jungle gym that

-grandfather had designed in the compound
+that grandfather designed in the compound

 The objective of this game was for a team to get to the opposite end of the court by avoiding being caught be members of the opposing team who were guarding the lines.